DataShades/ckanext-theming/docs/library/data.md

 Data macros provide components for displaying and organizing information in structured formats.
 These components handle tabular data, lists, statistics, and other data visualization needs with proper accessibility and consistent styling.

-## `table_block`
+## `table`

-Renders a complete table element with optional styling features like.striped rows and borders.
+Renders a complete table element with optional styling features like striped rows and borders.
 Provides a semantic HTML table structure with theme-appropriate styling and accessibility features.

 **Use Cases:**